Lumavate-Team/documentation/docs/localdev.rst

 Color
 ^^^^^

-Rather than setting a HEX or RGB color, use this property to enable the Stuiod User to use a color picker when setting a color, like background, text, or header styles.
+Rather than setting a HEX or RGB color, use this property to enable the Stuiod user to use a color picker when setting a color, like background, text, or header styles.

 .. code-block:: javascript